replikativ/konserve-carmine/README.md

 [![Clojars Project](http://clojars.org/io.replikativ/konserve-carmine/latest-version.svg)](http://clojars.org/io.replikativ/konserve-carmine)

-The purpose of konserve is to have a unified associative key-value interface for edn datastructures.
+The purpose of konserve is to have a unified associative key-value interface for edn datastructures and binary blobs.
 Use the standard interface functions of konserve.

 You can provide the carmine redis connection specification map to the `new-carmine-store` constructor as an argument.
 We do not require additional